wyfo/apischema/docs/conversions.md

 ```

 !!! warning
-    As shown in example, methods of `Generic` classes are not handled before 3.7
+    (De)serializer methods of `Generic` classes are not handled before 3.7

 !!! note
     *Apischema* doesn't support specialization of `Generic` conversion like `Foo[bool] -> int`.